North Dakota State University: Basketball

 The women's basketball team won five NCAA National Championships during the 1990s – 1991, 1993 through 1996.
 In January 2006, the NCAA recognized NDSU's four consecutive Division II Women's Basketball Championships (1993–1996) as one of the "25 Most Defining Moments in NCAA History."

-NDSU's men's basketball team gained national recognition in 2006 with an upset win at #13 ranked Wisconsin, and again in the 2006–07 season with a win at #8 ranked Marquette.

 On March 10, 2009, North Dakota State gained an automatic invitation to the NCAA basketball tournament in its first year of eligibility for Division I postseason play, by defeating Oakland 66–64 in the Summit League Tournament Championship game.
 The #14 seeded Bison lost to #3 Kansas in the 1st Round in a game played in Minneapolis, MN.

-In the 2nd Round of the 2014 NCAA basketball tournament, the #12 seeded Bison team defeated #5 Oklahoma 80–75 for the program's first NCAA tournament win in Spokane, WA; then it lost to #4 San Diego State in the 3rd Round.

 NDSU also made the 2015 NCAA basketball tournament, with the #15 seeded Bison falling 86–76 to #2 seeded Gonzaga in the Round of 64.
 (Gonzaga went on to the Elite Eight, before losing to Duke, the eventual Tournament Champion.)
-The Bison last played in the NCAA Tournament in 2019, winning a First Four game against North Carolina Central by a 78-74 score.
-This advanced the Bison to the opening round bracket where they took on #1 seed Duke, eventually falling 85-62.
+The Bison last played in the NCAA Tournament in 2019, winning a First Four game against North Carolina Central by a 78–74 score.
+This advanced the Bison to the opening round bracket where they took on #1 seed Duke, eventually falling 85–62.
 The 2020 men's team went 25-8 during the season, won the Summit League tournament title, defeating in-state rival North Dakota in the championship game but were not able to compete in the NCAA Tournament, which was cancelled due to the COVID-19 pandemic.

 Wrestling

-Formed in 1957, Bison wrestling won Division II team titles in 1988, 1998, 2000, and 2001.
-The team first became fully eligible for the Division I tournament competition in 2009.
-In 2015, following the disbanding of the Western Wrestling Conference, the Bison and all other former WWC members joined the Big 12 Conference for wrestling.
-NDSU wrestlers compete in the Bison Sports Arena but will be moving into the Sanford Health Athletic complex for the 2016 season.

 Other sports

-North Dakota State's Bison dance team won a National Championship by taking 1st place at nationals in 2012 and 2013 in pom in Orlando, Florida.
+North Dakota State's Bison dance team won back to back National Championships.
+They took 1st place at UDA nationals in 2012 and 2013 in the pom category in Orlando, Florida.

-The NDSU Track and Field team has won nine consecutive conference championships in the Summit League.

 Amy Olson (née Anderson), a member of the women's golf team, set the NCAA record for most career match victories (20).